kumahq/kuma-gui/src/app/application/components/app-view/README.md

 </RouteView>
 ```

-`AppView` mainly contains functionality to set the breadcrumbs for the
+`AppView` is very application specific.
+It mainly contains functionality to set
-application, but also includes a slot for correctly positioning the
+the breadcrumbs for the application, but also includes a slot for correctly
-header/title for the page.
+positioning the header/title for the page.

 ::: warning
 Even if you do not need to set a breadcrumb please still wrap your route/page